linode/terraform-provider-linode/docs/data-sources/lke_cluster.md

   * `autoscaler` - The configuration options for the autoscaler.
 This field only contains an autoscaler configuration if autoscaling is enabled on this cluster.

+    * `enabled` - Whether autoscaling is enabled for this Node Pool.
+Defaults to false.

     * `min` - The minimum number of nodes to autoscale to.

     * `max` - The maximum number of nodes to autoscale to.

+  * `disks` - This Node Pool’s custom disk layout.

+    * `size` - The size of this custom disk partition in MB.

+    * `type` - This custom disk partition’s filesystem type.

 * `control_plane.0.high_availability` - Whether High Availability is enabled for the cluster Control Plane.